newjersey/navigator.business.nj.gov/content/src/anytime-action-license-reinstatements/healthcare-1-cds-reinstatement.md

 * Applicable fees paid, once the New Jersey Drug Control Unit (DCU) has sent an invoice
 * Your reinstatement application must be signed in front of and by a notary public

 Email your application to cds@dca.njoag.gov.
 Do not include your payment.
-The DCU will send you an invoice to pay the fee online.
+The DCU will send you an invoice via email to pay the fee online.

 :::callout{ showHeader="true" headerText="What if I don't reinstate my registration?" showIcon="false" calloutType="conditional" }

 * You cannot legally prescribe, dispense, or store any CDS
-* You may be subject to severe legal consequences and fines if you continue to prescribe or dispense controlled substances
+* You may be subject to legal consequences and fines if you continue to prescribe or dispense controlled substances

 :::